113ll3/Ibmclouddocscli/plugins/cbr/context-based-restrictions.md

 ### ibmcloud cbr zone
 {: #cbr-cli-zone-command}

-This operation retrieves the network zone identified by the specified zone ID.
+This operation retrieves the network zone that is identified by the specified zone ID.

 ```sh
 ibmcloud cbr zone ZONE-ID
 ```
+{: codeblock}

 #### Example
 {: #cbr-cli-zone-example}